crayon1337/Redic-Blogging/README.md

 ## Useful linux softwares
 + `apt install htop` I really like to use this piece of software to monitor the server resources.

+## Public Trello Board
+I have used this ['board'](https://trello.com/b/S5arAs6y) during the development of this blogging system to organize and priotrize the Todos.

 ## Conclusion
 So this is it.
 Now you should have a simple blogging system working completely fine.
 If you need any help building the project contact me =)